How to create custom filters in ShopMagic

 protected function get_type(): \WPDesk\ShopMagic\Workflow\Filter\ComparisonType\ComparisonType

-First one, passed()
+The first one, passed()

 public function passed() {